logdog/asciiTable/README.md

 |     |     |        |        |         |
 -----------------------------------------
 ```
-This table has headers of Dog, Cat, Banana, Monkey, and Madness.

 ### Optional Arguments
 - rows: Specifies how many rows there are in the table (default=4).